Locations:

 Monocytosis

-Monocytosis happens when your monocyte count is too high.
+Monocytosis is when your monocyte count is too high.
 Monocytosis is often linked to infectious diseases and autoimmune diseases.
 It’s also linked to blood disorders and certain cancers.
 But being diagnosed with monocytosis doesn’t mean you have a serious medical condition.
-It’s simply an indication of potential trouble.
+It’s simply an indication of a potential issue.

 Overview